Fish Tale Brew Pub is staying put, but the brewery is moving, owner says

 “We have a direction now,” he said.

-Although the business owners have decided to move, they are still working on the next location for the brewery.
-And once they move, that likely means that brewing will have to be temporarily paused.
+They are still working on the next location for the brewery, he said.
+And they likely will need to temporarily pause brewing to make the move.

 Carrigan acknowledged as much in an email sent to Fish Tale Brew Pub mug clubbers, a copy of which was forwarded to The Olympian.